HRDC’S RESPONSE TO COVID-19

 Energy and Weatherization:

-Energy Services has been directed to temporarily suspend all Weatherization work until further notice.
-LIEAP and Energy Share programs continue to operate, as usual, via customer drop off and processing.
+COVID-19 Emergency Energy Assistance and Energy Share programs continue to operate via customer drop off and processing.
 NorthWestern Energy has announced it is suspending all service disconnections during the COVID-19 outbreak.
 Click on the links for more information.
 Montana-Dakota Utilities Co has also implemented a moratorium on service disconnections for non-payments due to hardships incurred from COVID-19.
+For information on Emergency Energy Assistance Click Here.

 HRDC offers many resources for you, for your family and for your home, all in the name of helping people move forward.
 Because when good things happen here, the whole community thrives. read more